Skip to content

 Signing a Request

-Build the signature base (4 lines, \n-joined, no trailing newline):
+Build the signature base (\n-joined, no trailing newline).
+For a request with a body:

 text